Marella Celebration

 Marella Celebration Wiki

-The ship's powerplant is based on Wartsila-Sulzer marine diesel engines (model 7RLB66) with combined power output 21,6 MW (28965 hp).
+The ship's powerplant consisted of Wartsila-Sulzer marine diesel engines (model 7RLB66) with a combined power output of 21.6 MW (28,965 hp).

-Marella Celebration was built/launched as ms Noordam (link to the HAL ship) for HAL-Holland America Line.
-In 2005, the vessel was chartered to Thomson Holidays (in 2018 rebranded to Marella Cruises).
-Following an extensive drydock refurbishment in 2014, Celebration was introduced into Thomson's new "Platinum Collection" itineraries.
-The ship's godmother was Beatrijs van De Wall Bake (descendant of the Van den Wall Bake/De Menthon Bake family which is originally from Germany/Bremen).
+Marella Celebration was originally built and launched as ms Noordam for HAL-Holland America Line.
+In 2005, she was chartered to Thomson Holidays (rebranded in 2018 as Marella Cruises).
+Following an extensive drydock refurbishment in 2014, Celebration was introduced into Thomson’s new “Platinum Collection” itineraries.
+The ship’s godmother was Beatrijs van De Wall Bake, a descendant of the Van den Wall Bake/De Menthon Bake family, originally from Bremen, Germany.

-The boat was built in France and by design and specifications was sister to Thomson Spirit (originally launched as "ms Nieuw Amsterdam" for HAL in 1983).
-The Apollo Group company was contracted for providing all Marella ships with the entire onboard hotel product and services.
-This includes administration, food staff (preparation and serving), housekeeping staff, also the vessel's provisioning and crewing.
-Other luxury brands served by Apollo are the NCLH-owned subsidiary companies Oceania and RSSC-Regent Seven Seas.
+The vessel was built in France and, by design and specifications, was a sistership to Thomson Spirit (originally launched as ms Nieuw Amsterdam for HAL in 1983).
+The Apollo Group was contracted to provide all onboard hotel services for Marella ships.
+This included administration, food and beverage operations, housekeeping, provisioning, and crewing.
+Apollo also supplies luxury brands such as Oceania and Regent Seven Seas Cruises (RSSC).

-During its winter 2016-2017 season, Marella Celebration was homeported in Dubai UAE operating 7-night roundtrips to ports in UAE, Oman and Bahrain.
+During the winter 2016-2017 season, Marella Celebration was homeported in Dubai, UAE, operating 7-night roundtrips to ports in the UAE, Oman, and Bahrain.

 Marella Celebration cruise ship (Thomson Celebration)